nfrechette/acl-ue4-plugin/Docs/README.md

 This codec is identical to the default one described above with the addition of the database field.
 Multiple codecs can reference the same database assets.
 Animation sequences that use this codec will end up in the selected database and can have their data streamed at runtime or stripped entirely during cook.

-Frame stripping with ACL is much more powerful than the UE4 frame stripping.
+Frame stripping with ACL is much more powerful than the UE frame stripping.
 ACL allows you to control how much data you want to strip and it will pick the least important key frames from all animations within the database.
 This means that some sequences might retain more key frames than others if they are more important.
 As such, this is far less destructive as we can globally optimize across many sequences.

 In a cooked build, no data will be streamed by default.
 The default visual fidelity level is at its lowest.
 In order to increase it, data must be streamed.
 This is exposed through the blueprint interface.